Oyl-Wallet/alkanes-contract-indexer/README.md

    - persists `last_processed_height` in `kv_store`
    - after catch-up, the poller continues processing subsequent new blocks as they arrive

-### Standalone: PoolSwap indexing for a specific block
+### Standalone: Swap/Creation/Mint indexing for a specific block

-You can run only the PoolSwap indexing path for a specific height:
+You can run the full pipeline for a specific height (including swaps, creations, and mints):

 ```bash
 cargo run --bin swaps -- --height 840000